 This list of 40 audiobooks is perfect for any kids.
 We like to listen on road trips or anytime we're driving together, but you could also use these for family read aloud time.
-Many different books suitable for different ages from kids to teens.
+Audio version of many different books suitable for different ages from kids to teens.

 Whenever we are in the car, my family is listening to audiobooks.
 It's just the way we roll.
 We have listened to dozens of them in the last few years.